raiden-network/raiden/CONTRIBUTING.md

 ### Workflow

-When developing a feature, or a bug fix you should always start by writting a **test** for it, or by modifying existing tests to test for your feature.
+When developing a feature, or a bug fix you should always start by writing a **test** for it, or by modifying existing tests to test for your feature.
 Once you see that test failing you should implement the feature and confirm that all your new tests pass.